-Students with military experience may earn credit, depending on the military training documented in AARTS and SMART transcripts, transcripts from the Community College of the Air Force and the Coast Guard Institute or, for service members who left the military before 1986, a DD-214 form.
+Students with military experience may earn credit, depending on the military training documented in Joint Service Transcripts (JST), transcripts from the Community College of the Air Force and the Coast Guard Institute or, for service members who left the military before 1986, a DD-214 form.

 Students may earn credit for professional training programs they have completed that have been evaluated by the College's Office for Assessment of Professional and Workplace Learning or through the American Council on Education's College Credit Recommendation Service or the National College Credit Recommendation Service.

 This option enables students to take open, online courses offered by the Saylor Foundation at no cost and then apply what they learned in those open courses by successfully completing a portfolio assessment, TECEP® exam or other credit-by-exam program aligned with the open course.

 Credit for Courses Taught